cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 > [!TIP]
 > If you want to run the plug-in inside a proxy server, you can set ```stats = 60```.
 In this case it will print every 60s a summary with the current cache statistics.
 The default is not print in intervals the cache statistics (```stats = 0```).

+> [!TIP]
+> If you want to have the possiblity of detached/asynchronous open operation, then set ```async = 1```.
+The cache then relies on the filesize and modification times stored in the journal cache.
+This should only be used for WORM data.
+The advantage is that there is no need to wait for remote Open operations to finish during the attachment to the cache if there is already a journal entry for the requested file.
+So if all requests are already in the cache, there is not a single possibly slow remote operation in the IO path.

 > [!NOTE]
 > The easiest way to verifyt the plug-in functionning is to run with ```XRD_LOGLEVEL=Info``` since the plug-in will provide
 > some startup information and also prints where a file is cached locally once it is attached.